The MA and the PhD in Art History are awarded by the Graduate College. The MA is offered with or without a thesis.

 - A set of your unofficial academic records/transcripts uploaded on your Admissions Profile.
 If you are admitted, official transcripts will be required before your enrollment.
 For international records, all records should bear the original stamp or seal of the institution and the signature of a school official.
 Documents not in English must be accompanied by a complete, literal, English translation, certified by the issuing institution.

 - International students may also be required to submit TOEFL, IELTS, or DuoLingo scores to comply with the university's English Language Proficiency Requirements.
 Applicants whose first or official language is not English and whose previous academic degrees were not earned at an English-language institution must score as follows on the Test of English as a Foreign Language (TOEFL): for studio art applicants, at least 550 (paper-based), 213 (computer-based), or 81 (Internet-based); for art history applicants, at least 600 (paper-based), 250 (computer-based), or 100 (Internet-based).
 All applicants must have a minimum iBT speaking score of 26* and a listening score of 25.
-Your application will not be reviewed if scores are lower than requirements.
+Your application will not be reviewed if scores are lower than the requirements.

 - *Non-native speakers of English should note that most students are funded through teaching, and the Iowa Board of Regents mandates that all non-native speakers of English pass an oral English test in order to teach; the equivalent of an iBT speaking section score of 26 is required.
 No applicant will be considered without the TOEFL exam.